falategan/prolyl-isomerisation-benchmark/README.md

 ### Explore gas-phase reaction paths

-This section makes use of the initial optimised geometry generate in the section [[Preparation of the starting geometry]] above.
+This section makes use of the initial optimised geometry generate in the [Preparation of the starting geometry Section](#preparation-of-the-starting-geometry).

 ####  Identification of minimum energy geometries